 This kind of socially responsible program is a win-win for both parties involved.
 Employees of corporations are seen volunteering and donating their time to important causes in the community, and nonprofits are receiving free time and volunteer work, which is essential the success of so many nonprofits.

 Volunteer grant programs are another huge reason why corporate social responsibility is important, especially for the upcoming year!

 Yet another positive impact corporate social responsibility has on nonprofit organizations is the possibility of corporate partnerships.
 These partnerships are vital to the work a corporation can do in the local community, and important to a nonprofit that may not have the resources for major marketing campaigns.
 Longterm corporate-nonprofit partnerships can benefit everyone.

 For a corporation, a partnership with a local or national nonprofit organization improves the company’s image in the public eye, as consumers can clearly see the positive impact a corporation is having on their community.
 A key benefit is that it makes it easier for consumers to trust a company.

 For a nonprofit organization, a partnership with a local or national corporation puts its name on tons of marketing materials that otherwise could not have been afforded on tight budgets.
 A key benefit is the partnership brings additional awareness to the nonprofit’s cause.

 Corporate Social Responsibility Helps Everyone Involved

 As you can see, socially responsible programs are mutually beneficial in the corporate-nonprofit world.
-When working on your strategic plans for 2015, make sure to take some time and look at the programs your company offers or benefits from and how they are working toward a better community and corporate environment for everyone involved.
+When working on your strategic plans for the upcoming year, make sure to take some time and look at the programs your company offers or benefits from and how they are working toward a better community and corporate environment for everyone involved.
 Work from there to expand your reach, and good luck!